Tammar wallaby: Breeding and development

-The tammar wallaby has a promiscuous mating system.
+The tammar wallaby has a polygynandrous mating system, were both males and females mate with multiple partners.
 It is a seasonal breeder and with many births taking place between late January and early February.
 During the breeding season, the male's prostate and bulbourethral gland enlarge while the weight of the testes remain the same.
 Around two weeks prior to the first births, the males start checking the reproductive status of the females by sniffing their urogenital openings and pouches.
 After giving birth, females enter estrus and allow males to mate with them.
 However, a male that attempts to mate with an estrous female may risk attacks from other males.
 A male can achieve reproductive success by mate-guarding.
-During the estrous period, males establish a dominance hierarchy and the higher ranking males will try to prevent subordinates from mating with estrous females.
+During the estrous period, males establish a dominance hierarchy, and the higher ranking males will try to prevent subordinates from mating with estrous females.
 Several males may pursue a single female.

 The female tammar wallaby is receptive shortly after giving birth.
 Tammar wallabies undergo embryonic diapause and the blastocyst remains dormant for nearly a year.
 A joey in the pouch prevents the blastocyst from developing for the first six months and experiments have shown that removing the joey within this time period will stimulate the blastocyst's development.
 However, after this, the blastocyst remains dormant even after the joey has left.
 It begins to develop by the summer solstice at the end of December.
 A 2019 study found that more males are born due to a greater amount of Y chromosome sperm in sires.
 To balance out the sex ratios, tammar mothers are more likely to abandon male joeys and more females survive to weaning periods.